-This is a tutorial and some of the files are pre-prepared.
+This is a tutorial and some of the files are prepared in advance.
 In particular, the curvilinear grid has already been generated.
 Furthermore, the MIKE 21C model uses the MIKE Zero model environment.
 It is assumed that you are familiar with this interface and are aware of the various file types used in MIKE Zero.
-In particular, references are often made to the Result Viewer, used to visualise model results.
+References are often made to the Result Viewer, used to visualise model results.